 How to Qualify for a Business Line of Credit

 Qualifying for a business line of credit is similar to qualifying for any other business loan.
 Good credit history is important so make sure you aren’t maxing out your credit cards every month.
 Additionally, make sure you’ve checked your financial statements for accuracy.
 Lenders will be looking at your annual revenue, whether you have positive cash flow and how long you’ve been in business.
 The application process for business lines of credit is similar to the application process for business term loans.
 To prepare yourself for the application process, check out our guide for getting a small business loan.

-Business Line of Credit Providers
+Where to Get a Business Line of Credit

 A good move for your business is to apply and get approved for a business line of credit in advance before you really need it.
 Business lines of credit are available from both traditional banks and alternative lenders.
 The SBA also offer lines of credit up to $5 million through intermediary lenders as part of its CAPLines program.

 Each type of lender has its advantages and disadvantages that will vary widely depending on your individual circumstances.
 Make sure to check with your local bank and/or credit union and shop around for the best rate for your business’s particular profile.
 Below we've listed some line of credit options offered by major national banks and online lenders.